 Medical and psychiatric history Family secrets Other sensitive information

 Avoid Viruses, Spyware, and Other Malware

 Make sure that any anti-virus software is enabled, and that it is constantly updated.

 The Windows operating system itself now includes Windows Defender, which you should definitely have turned on.

 Good free anti-virus / anti-malware software

 includes the following.

 Avira AVG Avast!
 ZoneAlarm ClamAV ClamXav

 As for non-free products, I have been very impressed with Kaspersky products.
-I would use Kaspersky anti-malware software on my personal machines if they ran Windows.
+My mobile phone runs Android, and I have been happy with the free entry-level Kaspersky tool for Android.
+I would use Kaspersky anti-malware software on my other computers if they ran Windows.
 I use Linux almost exclusively, rendering this moot for myself.Kaspersky

 The Kaspersky Rescue Disk lets you safely boot and clean infected Windows systems that can't be cleaned with the normal tools.